chinamike65/hugo-tuolesi/content/book5/book5en.md

 130

-Chapter 8 No Cultivation
+Chapter 8 - Path of No-more-learning

 first quarter off
 The cessation of the Four Noble Truths is liberation, Nirvana, and non-cultivation.

-Not cultivating the Dao means that the obstacles have been broken, and there is no need to practice any more.
+Path of No-more-learning means that the obstacles have been broken, and there is no need to practice any more.

-Without cultivation, there are shravakas, predestined enlightenment, and Mahayana without cultivation.
+Path of No-more-learning, there are shravakas, predestined enlightenment, and Mahayana Paths of No-more-learning.

 There are two types of sravakas who have not cultivated the way, those who have been cut off and gradually cut off the Arhats, and those who have been cut off and cut off the Arhats.

 It does not necessarily take a long time to cultivate shravaka arhatship.
-There are some who become arhatship in three or four years, and there are many who become arhatship in one time.
+There are some who become arhats in three or four years, and there are many who become arhats in one lifetime.

-Yuanjue Wu cultivated the path and cut off the obstacles of afflictions, and obtained a majestic appearance similar to that of the Bodhisattva of the Eighth Ground.
+Yuanjue Wu cultivated the path and cut off the obstacles of afflictions, and obtained a majestic appearance similar to that of the Bodhisattva of the Eighth Bhumi.

-The Mahayana non-cultivation way broke the two obstacles, obtained the four bodies of the Buddha, and obtained the perfect blessing and ability.
+The Mahayana Path of No-more-learning broke the two obstacles, obtained the four bodies of the Buddha, and obtained the perfect blessing and ability.

 Section 2 Arhat Fruit

 "No Wisdom and No Gain"

 "Wisdom" is wisdom, the wisdom of the three vehicles of sravaka, karma, and bodhisattva is wisdom, and "no wisdom" means that wisdom also has no self-nature.